Rajpratik71/linux-manPages/wpa_supplicant.md

        ndis   Windows NDIS driver.

 COMMAND LINE OPTIONS
        Most command line options have global scope.
-Some are given per inter‐ face, and are only valid if at least one -i option is specified,  oth‐ erwise they're ignored.
+Some are given per interface, and are only valid if at least one -i option is specified, otherwise they're ignored.
 Option  groups  for  different interfaces must be separated by -N option.

        -b br_ifname
               Optional bridge interface name.
 (Per interface)